Monash-RNA-Systems-Biology-Laboratory/tail-tools/doc/differential.md

     1      group3-rep1
     1      group3-rep2

-and our alternative hypothesis would be:
+and our alternative hypothesis model would be:

     1 0 0  group1-rep1
     1 0 0  group1-rep2